-"Tell me as soon as you have taken hold of the poker," said the Mastermaid.
+"Tell me as soon as you have taken hold of the poker," said Mastermaid.

-The next day the clerk passed by the place where the Mastermaid lived, and he too saw how it gleamed and glistened in the grove, and he went inside to find out who lived there.
-When he saw the beautiful maiden, he fell even more madly in love with her than had the constable, and he immediately began to woo her.
+The next day the district judge passed by the place where Mastermaid lived, and he too saw how it gleamed and glistened in the grove, and he went inside to find out who lived there.
+When he saw the beautiful maiden, he fell even more madly in love with her than had the sheriff, and he immediately began to woo her.

-"Tell me when you have hold of the door latch" said the Mastermaid.
+"Tell me when you have hold of the door latch" said Mastermaid.

-"I've got hold of it now," said the clerk.
+"I've got hold of it now," said the judge.

 Everyone who met him stared and gaped at him, for he too acted like a madman, and he would not have looked worse if he had spent the whole night butting against a flock of rams.

-"No!" swore the sheriff.
+"No!" swore the bailiff.
 He would go and take care of it.
 And stout and fat as he was, he jumped up as nimbly as a young boy.

-"Tell me when you've got hold of the calf's tail," said the Mastermaid.
+"Tell me when you've got hold of the calf's tail," said Mastermaid.

-"I have hold of it now," said the sheriff.
+"I have hold of it now," said the bailiff.

 "Then may you hold the calf's tail, and may the calf's tail hold you, and may you tour the world together until morning."

 The race began at once.
-Away they went, he and the calf, over high and low, across hill and dale, and the more the sheriff cursed and swore, the faster the calf ran and jumped.
-By dawn the poor sheriff had nearly collapsed, and he was so glad to be able to let go of the calf's tail that he forgot his sack of money and everything else.
-He was a large man, and he went home a little slower than the clerk and the constable had done, and the slower he went the more time people had to gape and stare at him; and I must say they made good use of their time, for he was terribly tattered and torn from his dance with the calf.
+Away they went, he and the calf, over high and low, across hill and dale, and the more the bailiff cursed and swore, the faster the calf ran and jumped.
+By dawn the poor bailiff had nearly collapsed, and he was so glad to be able to let go of the calf's tail that he forgot his sack of money and everything else.
+He was a large man, and he went home a little slower than the judge and the sheriff had done, and the slower he went the more time people had to gape and stare at him; and I must say they made good use of their time, for he was terribly tattered and torn from his dance with the calf.

 Now when they sat down to dinner, the prince -- the one who had been with the giant -- said he thought they ought to ask the maiden who had lent them her poker, her door, and her calf, to come up to the palace.
 "For," he said he, "if we hadn't got these three things, we would still be stuck here."